sncsenpai/open-source-faves/notetaking_with_stylus_notes.md

 - Not all subscription notes were easily identifiable on the websites, but available as a purchase through the respective app stores.
 - Some apps are only available on Apple devices.
 - Weirdness from Samsung to access Notes on a Windows device manufactured by them.
-The steps documented on [XDA Developers][1] for Windows 10 worked for me on Windows 11.
+The steps documented on XDA Developers[^5] for Windows 10 worked for me on Windows 11.
 - I'm looking for something that has cross-platform support.
 - Joplin does support using a stylus but doesn't work with my madness.